rklare89/automotiveDataCleaningExample/README.md

 ## Overview

 This project demonstrates data cleaning techniques for a vehicle sales dataset, showcasing skills in handling both numeric and categorical data.
 The script, `vehicle_data_cleaning.py`, processes the `syedanwarafridi/vehicle-sales-data` dataset from Kaggle, cleaning columns like `year`, `odometer`, `make`, `model`, `trim`, `transmission`, and `body` to prepare them for analysis.
-The project emphasizes robust error handling, standardization, and logging, making it suitable for a data science or analytics portfolio.

 ## Dataset